jasonkneen/installr/README.md

 $ installr upload MyApp.ipa --bundleId com.jasonkneen.myApp --token <YOURAPITOKEN> --emails "hello@bouncingfish.com" --teams "QA"
 ```

 If you specify the bundleId, the CLI will check the last build date of the app in the Installr API, then run a git log from that date and add this to the release notes.
-Coming soon, the ability to override this and specify a date yourself
+If you're using Titanium, the CLI will pick up the app ID from the tiapp.xml file.

 Suggestions, improvements, PRs, welcome!